xinwenfu/GenCyber/DigitalForensics/README.md

 1 or 0 is indicated by the alignment of magnetization.
 For example if the group of magnetized metal grains is aligned to the right, we call that allignment as 1.
 Otherwise, it is a 0.
+Changing data on a hard drive is basically changing the alignments of groups of magnetized metal grains.
+Recall a sequene of 0s and 1s is a binary number, which can be converted into a decimal number.

 ![image](https://user-images.githubusercontent.com/69218457/193349270-6a068f88-7190-43a2-920b-879a99149431.png)

-if
-the group of magnetize the metal grains is aligned to the left and we call that as zero so when you actually use a read write head to change the values on a hard drive you are basically changing the alignment of the group of magnetized metal grains so now we understand how a hard drive can store data right and then we store one zeros on the hard drive and of course that's called a vendor number you can convert the band number into decimal numbers as you want so how do we actually store a file and uh so basically as we mentioned we are going to store files on the tracks of a disk so here we show data table here and the one column here corresponding to 1 track
+### File Allocation Table (FAT)

+Now we discuss how a file system is used to organize files on a hard disk.
+The figure belows show an example of the file system, file allocation table (FAT). table here and the one column here corresponding to 1 track